trldp/vaccine-prediction/README.md

 ## Data
 The following data is used to make the prediction
-* `administered-by-vaccine-type.csv` Vaccine administrations by manufacturer.
-Source: [Joris Vaesen's Covid vaccinations dashboard](https://covid-vaccinatie.be/api)
+* `COVID19BE_VACC.csv` Vaccine administrations by manufacturer.
+Source: [Sciensano](https://epistat.wiv-isp.be/covid/)
 * `delivered.csv` Delivered vaccines.
 Source: [Joris Vaesen's Covid vaccinations dashboard](https://covid-vaccinatie.be/api)
-* `predicted-deliveries.csv.csv` The expected deliveries in the next months.
+* `predicted-deliveries.csv` The expected deliveries in the next months.
 Source: https://twitter.com/jorisvaesen/status/1396072474673090565

 ## License
 * `vaccine-prediction.py` Licensed under GPL-3+ (see [here](https://www.gnu.org/licenses/gpl-3.0.html) for more information)
-* `data/*` Licensed under CC BY 4.0 (see [here](https://creativecommons.org/licenses/by/4.0/) for more information)
+* `data/deliveries.csv` Licensed under CC BY 4.0 (see [here](https://creativecommons.org/licenses/by/4.0/) for more information)